 Consideration will also be taken on the operational impacts of the development on the existing surrounding noise sensitive receptors, i.e. increased traffic flows on the local roads or new plant items associated with the development.

-Further information can be found in our Planning and Noise section.
+Further information can be found in our Planning section.

 Residential Internal Noise Levels

 Acoustic consultants will make contact with the applicable Local Authority for the residential development to discuss their recommendations for suitable internal ambient noise levels.
 Reference will often be made to guidance found within BS 8233 and WHO guidelines.

 Based on the external noise levels at the site, advice will be given on the recommended sound insulation performance of individual elements of the proposed external facade, in order to achieve the required internal noise levels.

 Consideration will also be given to any building services plant items serving the habitable spaces, to ensure that fan noise from these items not exceed the required internal noise levels.